-Additional rules and limits apply to these breaks, and it's possible they could be expanded or extended by the time you're reading this or that additional relief for employers could become available.
-Check with your tax advisor for the latest information.
 C corporations.
 Only income you receive as salary is subject to payroll taxes and, if applicable, the 0.9% Medicare tax.
-Nonetheless, you may prefer to take more income as salary (which is deductible at the corporate level) as opposed to dividends (which aren't deductible at the shareholder level and could be subject to the 3.8% NIIT) if the overall tax paid by both the corporation and you would be less.
+Nonetheless, you may prefer to take more income as salary (which is deductible at the corporate level) as opposed to dividends (which aren't deductible at the corporate level yet are still taxed at the shareholder level and could be subject to the 3.8% NIIT) if the overall tax paid by both the corporation and you would be less.